Understanding the Salvation History

 Notice also that slavery was limited in Israel, thus the Lord says:

-Because the Israelites are my servants, whom I brought out of Egypt, they must not be sold as slaves.
-Do not rule over them ruthlessly, but fear your God.
+Since they are my servants, whom I brought out of the land of Egypt, they shall not sell themselves as slaves are sold.
+Do not lord it over them harshly, but stand in fear of your God.
 (Lev 25:39-43)

 To be sure, we are treated to all sort of gory details about Israel's ethnically cleansing the nations around it so that they could enter and live in the promised land, as well as the information on all the men they killed and virgins they captured.
 But such violence was possible because, while Israel was a mercenary, the rest of the world was still enslaved, and so, as property of God, the other nations could be destroyed by Israel without injustice, if God willed it this way.